We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best if you already took a DNA test

 The Health + Ancestry Report by Vitagene tests your DNA to see how your genetics influence your health.
-It tells you how your body responds to gluten, lactose, caffeine, alcohol, carbs, fat, and sodium.
+It provides information on how your body may respond to gluten, lactose, caffeine, alcohol, carbs, fat, and sodium.

-You can also use raw data for your health report if you took a previous DNA test from AncestryDNA, 23andMe, or MyHeritage.
+While the test includes an ancestry report, you can also use raw data from a previous DNA test from AncestryDNA, 23andMe, or MyHeritage for your health report.

-Vitagene sets you up with a personal online coach to help you work on changes based on the information gained from your test.
+Once you receive your results, Vitagene sets you up with a personal online coach to help you work on changes based on the information obtained from your test.

-Note the company tries to upsell supplements to you based on the results of your DNA test.
+Additionally, note that the company may try to upsell supplements to you based on the results of your DNA test.

 Best for meal planning assistance